Skip to main content

-Graph agents support two kinds of tools (call transfer and custom HTTP) and an optional per-node retrieval-augmented generation (RAG) hook.
+Graph agents support two kinds of tools (call transfer and custom HTTP) and an optional knowledge base (RAG).
 Tools are defined globally in api_tools and referenced by name in node prompts.
-RAG is configured per node and only fires when the conversation is on that node.
+A knowledge base can be set once for the whole agent, or per node when different steps need different sources.

 Call transfer